- June 24, 2017

 - Mrinmoy Bhattacharjee

-USA is the world’s second largest emitter of earth-warming greenhouse gases after China.
-With its withdrawal from 2015 Paris Climate Accord, what will be the ramifications on global efforts to counter climate change?
+The US is the world’s second-largest emitter of Earth-warming greenhouse gases after China.
+With its withdrawal from 2015 Paris Climate Accord, what will be the ramifications of global efforts to counter climate change?

 The Paris Agreement envisaged the pledge of annual $100 billion public and private finance mobilisation till 2020 from developed countries to developing countries, to incur the cost for going green and coping with effects of climate change.
 Do you think that there will be stress on the kitty with the US walking out of the deal?